errbit/errbit/README.md

 * [Nathan Broadbent (@ndbroadbent)](https://github.com/ndbroadbent) - Maintaining Errbit and contributing many features
 * [Vasiliy Ermolovich (@nashby)](https://github.com/nashby) - Contributing and helping to resolve issues and pull requests
 * [Marcin Ciunelis (@martinciu)](https://github.com/martinciu) - Helping to improve Errbit's architecture
+* [Cyril Mougel (@shingara)](https://github.com/shingara) - Maintaining Errbit and contributing many features
 * [Relevance](http://thinkrelevance.com) - For giving me Open-source Fridays to work on Errbit and all my awesome co-workers for giving feedback and inspiration.
 * [Thoughtbot](http://thoughtbot.com) - For being great open-source advocates and setting the bar with [Airbrake](http://airbrake.io).

 See the [contributors graph](https://github.com/errbit/errbit/graphs/contributors) for further details.
+You can see another list of Contributors by release version on [CONTRIBUTORS.md]

 Contributing